silethal/silethal.world/src/pages/sessions/session10.md

 would fetch at the capital.
 Fluffy transforms into a horse, and she and Dave drag the cart east, with Stol occasionally hopping aboard when he gets tired.

+One night, Fluffy again feels an unfamiliar wave a drowsiness.
+She manages to fight the urge to sleep, but does briefly doze off several times, during which she appears in the endless black void where she first met [[moktan]].
+She sees a figure in the distance, but while last time it was shadowy and hard at work on an anvil, this time it is seated on a throne, its edges illuminated faintly in a soft purple glow.
+She sees nothing more.

 They arrive at the port city by early evening.
 Parking the cart out front of [[sea_badger|the Sea Badger]], the inn they were slated to stay at, they go inside to check it out.
 Dave asks [[saen]] the innkeeper if the inn has any